griefy circle for Volunteers and fosters

 • Soul Den members are automatically enrolled

 We also created a simple opt-in for the writing group for non-members.
 It’s low-pressure and welcoming.
 You’ll get session tips, writing prompts for processing pet loss, and optional feedback—no commitment.
 Sign-up is easy and designed for your comfort.
-Click the “Join Without Membership button to join immediately.
+Click the “Join Without Membership” button to join.
+You’ll get your prompts the first week of the month.

 I’d love to see you there!